Wednesday, April 9, 2025, Denver, Colorado, 11:15 AM – 12:45 PM Mountain Time (1:15 PM – 2:45 PM Eastern Time)

 • Appreciate the pathophysiology and severity of common and rare toxicities associated with ADCs employed in the treatment of different tumor types.

-• Understand the incidence of toxicities observed in pivotal trials evaluating novel ADCs, and educate patients about to commence therapy with these approaches regarding the potential development of these AEs and what to do if they are suspected.
+• Understand the incidence of toxicities observed in pivotal trials evaluating novel ADCs, and educate patients about to commence therapy with these approaches regarding the potential development of these adverse events and what to do if they are suspected.

 • Recall strategies commonly employed to identify, manage and mitigate resultant toxicities of anticancer treatment with ADCs, and use this information to appropriately intervene for patients in whom these side effects are suspected or diagnosed.